 Always, Make Call-to-Action be a Web Link or a Mobile Number

 SMS marketing is no different.
 However, you have far a few options to dispose of in the text.
-There is no anchor links or buttons you can take advantage of.
+There are no anchor links or buttons you can take advantage of.
 Everything depends on your word usage.

 A general line about that great product will mean nothing if he is not sent directly to that product or website.
 Include a shortened URL or your contacts so that they can send response dedicated to that line.

 Make your Shortcode Known to the Public

 Like any other success, it is a game of numbers, and you are likely to be more successful when you reach out to a multitude of people.

 Get Permission Before Texting

 Its annoying to receive a promotional text from a company that you did not subscribe to their messaging list.

 Follow up, but not too much

-Moreover, it is essential you clarify to your subscriber on how frequent you will contact them.
+Moreover, it is essential you clarify to your subscriber how frequent you will contact them.
 Plan a follow-up without maxing out your promised message count.

-Message Marketing Don’ts
+Don’ts In Message Marketing

 Don`t exceed 160 Characters

 It redesigns the language of your message, quite literally.
 Nearly all mobile networks break SMS into a multiple of 160 characters.

 What’s more, other networks refuse to carry long texts, and the slashing is inconsistent.
 The remaining safest option is not to go beyond the 160 characters.

-Do not Spam the Subscribers Inbox
+Do not Spam the Subscriber’s Inbox

 But customers quickly become annoyed if you start spamming their inbox.
 They begin to feel like you’re compromising their trust.

 Sending the same message over and over again can be spamming too.
 The key is to come out clear on how frequent you will contact your subscriber and let them know